IBM/evote/README.md

 ## Step 5.
 Connect application to the network

 * #### Connect with sdk through connection profile
-  - Under the Instantiated Smart Contract, click on `Connect with SDK` from the overflow menu on the right side of the row.
+  - Scroll down to the Instantiated smart contracts section and find "VoterContract".
+Click on `Connect with SDK` from the overflow menu on the right side of the row.
   - Choose from the dropdown for <b>MSP for connection</b>, `votermsp`.
   - Choose from <b>Certificate Authority</b> dropdown, `Voter CA`.
   - Download the connection profile by scrolling down and clicking <b>Download Connection Profile</b>.
 This will download the connection json which we will use soon to establish connection.